Triangle Perimeter Calculator

 Three sides, add them all.
 Trivial unless the side lengths aren’t actually valid for a triangle.

-The triangle inequality says no side can be longer than the sum of the other two.
-If you try to build a triangle with sides 3, 4, and 10, you can’t — the 3 and 4 together only reach 7, so the 10-cm side can’t close the loop.
-This calculator flags the violation if you enter impossible side values.
+The triangle inequality says every side must be strictly SHORTER than the sum of the other two.
+Try to build a triangle with sides 3, 4 and 10 and it will not close: the 3 and the 4 together only reach 7, so the 10 has nothing to meet.
+This calculator refuses those values rather than adding them up.

 Where this comes up in real work:

-- Triangular plot fencing.
-For an unusual lot, the surveyor gives you three side measurements.
+• Triangular plot fencing.
+For an odd-shaped lot the surveyor gives you three side measurements.
 Add them for the fence quantity.

-- Yield, warning, and triangle road signs.
-A 36 in side equilateral triangle needs 108 in (9 ft) of edge trim.
+• Yield, warning, and triangle road signs.
+A 36 in equilateral triangle needs 108 in, or 9 ft, of edge trim.

 A storm jib measures 18 ft × 8 ft × 16 ft.
 You need to add bolt-rope along all three edges.
 P = 42 ft of bolt-rope.
 Order 45 ft to allow for the corner reinforcement laps.